Orbital Elements (Part 1)#

 The Perifocal Frame#

 The unit vectors (\(\mathbf{\hat{e}}_r\), \(\mathbf{\hat{e}}_\theta\)) in the polar coordinate system change along the orbital path, varying from point to point.
-To establish a more stable reference frame, we can create a new inertial perifocal frame using three mutually perpendicular vectors that remain fixed relative to the orbital path.
+A non-accelerating (i.e., inertial) reference frame can be established using three mutually perpendicular vectors that remain fixed relative to the orbital path.
+We have actually already identified two of these over the course of the previous discussions; they are

 Recall: